 But when you name a car after a legendary race, you know it’s extremely special.
 And this specific F12 tdf is definitely that.
 It has never seen rain and has been kept in a private collection garage the entirety of its life.

-This is a rare opportunity to own an incredibly rare Ferrari.
+Currently on sale at $875,000, this is a rare opportunity to own an incredibly rare Ferrari.
 In fact, it was never meant to be sold, but the only owner of it needs to make room in their collection for the impending arrival of “an even more special car.”
 (To us, that means he’s probably getting an SF90 Stradale!)